St Paul's Anglican Church, Carlingford

-St Paul's Anglican Church is a heritage-listed former Anglican church building and former bookshop at 346 Marsden Road, Carlingford, City of Parramatta, Sydney, New South Wales, Australia.
-It is also known as St Paul's Church of England and The Old Church Bookshop.
+The old St Paul's Church of England sandstone building is a heritage-listed former Anglican church building and former bookshop at 346 Marsden Road, Carlingford, City of Parramatta, Sydney, New South Wales, Australia.
+It is also known as The old St Paul's Anglican sandstone building and The Old Church Bookshop.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

+Whilst it is sometimes called St Paul's Anglican Church, that is an anachronism.
+The building was sold before the name of the denomination in Australia changed from "Church of England" to "Anglican".
+The change came about at least in part due to the church in Australia being autocephalous.